What Did Solomon Ask For in the Bible: Wisdom Over Wealth

 Key takeaways

-• Solomon asked God for wisdom and an understanding heart to govern justly — not for wealth, long life, or military victory (1 Kings 3:9).
+• Solomon asked God for wisdom — an understanding heart to judge his people — rather than wealth, long life, or military power (1 Kings 3; 2 Chronicles 1).

 FAQs